 For North Side residents like us, this is a luxury we cannot ignore.

-Wilson's Bar-B-Q is located at 700 N Taylor Ave in the North Side's Mexican War Streets.
-If you are getting take-out for dinner, place your order ahead of time as you may leave empty handed otherwise.
+Wilson's Bar-B-Q was located at 700 N Taylor Ave in the North Side's Mexican War Streets.
+We are unsure if they will re-open at this time.